Near-Term Catalysts & Top 10 Reasons

 Triple Point/Fischell’s Brook Spinout

-To unlock the value of Atlas’ Fischell’s Brook Salt Dome, and its potential to help drive the recently signed Canada-Germany Hydrogen Accord for the west coast of Newfoundland, Atlas recently spun out Fischell’s Brook into Triple Point Resources which plans to list on a Canadian stock exchange during Q4 2022.
+To unlock the value of Atlas’ Fischell’s Brook Salt Dome, and its potential to help drive the recently signed Canada-Germany Hydrogen Accord for the west coast of Newfoundland, Atlas in 2022 spun out Fischell’s Brook into Triple Point Resources which plans to list on a Canadian stock exchange.
 Atlas is Triple Point’s largest single investor with 27.5 million shares.
 Salt domes have multiple uses and are now being increasingly targeted for storing hydrogen safely and efficiently underground.

 Cutting Edge Marketing / Communications Strategy